Keshav-xb/Prompt-Generator-For-Creators/README.md

 ## 📄 License

-This project is licensed under the
+This project is licensed under the Mit license